-Looking for great lunches for your kindergartener?
-I’m sharing how the kids and I make school lunches fun with Goldfish® Pretzels as part of a sponsored post for Socialstars. #GoldfishTales
+Looking for great kindergarten lunch ideas?
+I’m sharing how the kids and I make lunchbox recipes fun with Goldfish® Pretzels as part of a sponsored post for Socialstars. #GoldfishTales

 My sweet Little Pea is finally off to Kindergarten in just a few more weeks.
 I can hardly believe it.
 Despite the popularity of my 30 Days of School Lunches post, I confess I fell deep into the hot lunch rotation with the Peanut last year.
 Though it helped our crazy mornings, I’ve seen firsthand the horrible choices kids have at their disposal: an endless stream of pizza, hamburgers, and chicken nuggets.

-As we head into the Back to School season, I wanted to pull together some fresh tips for you on lunch packing ideas for kindergarten especially:
+As we head into the Back to School season, I wanted to pull together some fresh kindergarten lunch ideas tips packed with love.

-1. Pinch Worthy: Little Pea still loves little foods she can pick up with her pinchers.
+Little Pea still loves little foods she can pick up with her pinchers.
 I gravitate towards smaller side items to fill her lunch cups.
 I cut her cheese into cubes, add some small grapes or berries, and she loves when I add Goldfish crackers for her crunchy snack.
-The pretzel variety of Goldfish are just right for pairing with those cheese cubes!
+The pretzel variety of Goldfish is just right for pairing with those cheese cubes!

-2. Streamline production: Anything that lets me get those lunches packed faster is a keeper.
-I make sure the fridge and pantry are stocked with produce I’ve pre washed, single-serving cheese sticks, and grab & go bags of crunchy things like the Goldfish pretzels that I can just dump a small handful portion into their containers.
+Anything that lets me get those lunches packed faster is a keeper.
+I make sure the fridge and pantry are stocked with produce I’ve pre-washed, single-serving cheese sticks, and grab & go bags of crunchy things like the Goldfish pretzels that I can just dump a small handful portion into their containers.

 You can find some free lunchbox note printables here:

 - PERFECT for Kindergarteners who can’t read well yet

 - 50 lunchbox jokes: for your older kids